szwacz/electron-boilerplate/README.md

 # electron-boilerplate

-This boilerplate is done in a bare minimum spirit.
-A minimalistic boilerplate application for [Electron runtime](http://electron.atom.io).
+A minimalistic boilerplate for [Electron runtime](http://electron.atom.io).
 Tested on macOS, Windows and Linux.

-This project doesn't impose on you any frontend framework.
-It tries to give you only the 'electron' part of technology stack with the least amount of dependecies possible.
-This enables you to pick your favorite tools to build the actual app.
+This project doesn't impose on you any frontend framework, and tries to give you only the 'electron' part of technology stack with bare minimum of dependencies.
+This enables you to pick your favourite tools to build the actual app.

 # Quick start